Table of contents

 2) Code

 Using DevSecOps technologies during the code phase can help developers produce more secure code.
-Code reviews, static code analysis, and pre-commit hooks are essential code-phase security procedures.
+Code reviews, static code analysis, and pre-commit hooks are essential security procedures in the code phase.

 3) Build

-The ‘ build ‘ step begins once developers develop code for the source repository.
-The primary objective of DevSecOps build tools is automated security analysis of the build output artifact.
+The ‘ build ‘ step begins once developers have developed code for the source repository.
+The primary objective of DevSecOps build tools is to automate the security analysis of the build output artifact.
 Static application software testing (SAST), unit testing, and software component analysis are crucial security procedures.
 Tools can be implemented into an existing CI/CD pipeline to automate these tests.

 Dependencies on third-party code, which may come from an unidentified or unreliable source, are frequently installed and built upon by developers.
-In addition, dependencies on external code may unintentionally or maliciously involve vulnerabilities and exploits.
+Additionally, dependencies on external code may unintentionally or maliciously introduce vulnerabilities and exploits.
 Therefore, reviewing and checking these dependencies for potential security flaws during the development phase is crucial.

 The most popular tools for creating a build phase analysis include Checkmarx, SourceClear, Retire.js, SonarQube, OWASP Dependency-Check, and Snyk.